nhayward/story-chat-radio/pages/01.home/birds-of-prey-antiheroes/item.md

 **Jeni:** It’s important to be specific with your genre and make sure you have comps that match.
 These comps are both good for theme, but the genre feels a little off because they’re thrillers instead of superhero stories.
 There are some popular superhero stories out there though.
 Consider replacing one of your comps with one of those as a sort of X meets Y thing.
 There’s a hint of humor in this query that makes me think maybe James Alan Gardner’s Dark/Spark series might be a good comp, or maybe look at V.E.
 Schwab’s Villains series.

-Carly: On our next podcast we will be discussing the horror film, Get Out.
+##### On our next podcast we will be discussing the horror film, Get Out.
 We will also have another query or blurb critique.
 If you want your query featured on the podcast, you can find the details about how to do that on our website or Twitter page.

 ##### You can also find our podcast on our website, storychatradio.com.
 Or you can follow us on [Spotify](https://open.spotify.com/show/3o7zYGOeJMHfKFdCrhlILb?target=_blank), [Apple Podcasts](https://podcasts.apple.com/us/podcast/story-chat-radio/id1483688097?target=_blank), [Google Podcasts](https://podcasts.google.com/?feed=aHR0cHM6Ly9zdG9yeWNoYXRyYWRpby5saWJzeW4uY29tL3Jzcw&ep=14), or many other streaming services.
 While you’re there, please leave us a rating.
 You can also follow us on [Twitter](http://www.twitter.com/storychatradio?target=_blank) and [Instagram](http://www.instagram.com/storychatradio?target=_blank) @StoryChatRadio.